RePo: Language Models with Context Re-Positioning: Related Work

 In contrast to previous literature, our work focuses on position prediction for tokens within a given context, prior to the position encoding process.
 The most relevant work to ours is COPE \cite{golovneva2024contextual}, which learns an attention-logits-based gate module to predict a non-decreasing sequence for positions, aiming to segment high-level abstractions, such as sentences.
-However, The COPE method uses attention logits for gating, which incurs high time and memory costs due to the computation of $[B, L, L]$ tensors.
+However, the COPE method uses attention logits for gating, which incurs high time and memory costs due to the computation of $[B, L, L]$ tensors.
 It is also incompatible with other position encoding methods, like RoPE, and flash attention \cite{dao2024flashattention}, limiting its scalability.
-In contrast, our work focuses on re-organizing tokens within the context using a lightweight \implname module that is compatible with most position encoding methods.
+More data-dependent position encoding methods are further designed from the perspective of linear Transformers \cite{lin2025forgetting, yang2025path,movahedi2025selective}.
+In contrast, our work focuses on re-organizing tokens within a context using the lightweight \implname that is compatible with most positional encoding methods and can be applied to standard pre-trained LLMs without training from scratch.

+There also exist works that re-organize the context in a model-agnostic way. \cite{peysakhovich2023attention} demonstrate that manually putting the documents with highest attention scores to the end of context achieves more robust performance on long-context question answering.
 Recently, \citet{zhang2025agentic} also highlighted the importance of input context and proposed ACE, which iteratively evolves the context in an agentic manner.
-Our work aims to enhance Transformer models with context re-positioning, which is orthogonal to ACE \cite{zhang2025agentic}.
+Our work aims to enhance Transformer architecture with context re-positioning, which is orthogonal to this line.